| |

 Examples from the fifth Impressionist exhibition in 1880

-The picture titles correspond to those in the 1880 catalogue.
+The image titles correspond to those in the 1880 catalog.
+(Today, some titles are different.)

 Marie Bracquemond